-My Son is located inside the valley complex in Quang Nam Province, southern Vietnam around 69 km southwest of Da Nang city, 150 km from Hue and 75km from Hoi An.
+My Son Holy Land is located inside the valley complex in Quang Nam Province, southern Vietnam.
+It is around 69 km southwest of Da Nang city, 150 km from Hue and 75km from Hoi An.
 My Son is the former capital of the ancient Cham civilization that ruled Central Vietnam from from the 4th to 15th centuries.

-Besides Hoi An, an ancient destination of historical value in Da Nang, My Son in Quang Nam is also a place of historical and culture-oriented tourism.
+Besides Hoi An, an ancient destination of historical value in Da Nang.
+My Son in Quang Nam, It is also a place of historical and culture-oriented tourism.
 If Hoi An enchants you by colorful lanterns along downtown streets by night, charming red towers in My Son surely amaze you in the sunset.
-If you decide to visit My Son holy land, hiring a guide will help you understand more about this impressive destination.
+If you decide to visit My Son Holy Land.
+You should hiring a guide will help you understand more about this impressive destination.

 In 1999, My Son is honorably recognized as a world heritage site by UNESCO.
-My Son is captivating in various cultural values as an example of evolution and change in culture and as an evidence of an Asian civilization which is now extinct.
+The Place is captivating in various cultural values as an example of evolution and change in culture and as an evidence of an Asian civilization which is now extinct.

 My Son used to be a group of more than 70 structures (mainly temples and towers) built by Cham Kings to commemorate important events during their reign.
 Every time they have a new king, they build a new temple.
 Each temple has a typical architecture which reflects a historical stage of the Champa kingdoms.
 My Son sanctuary is truly a vivid proof reflecting Cham-style architecture which is much influenced by India style.
 Most of the temples point to the East, the sun direction.
 Champa people thought that the East was the place where the gods lived.